 Ascophyllum nodosum is not just “seaweed.”

-It is a specific North Atlantic brown marine algae that has been clinically studied for its role in plaque and tartar management in dogs.
+It is a specific species of North Atlantic brown marine algae that has been clinically studied for its ability to help manage plaque, tartar and gum health in dogs.

-Understanding the ingredient, not just the product, is essential when evaluating dental powders.
+Understanding the ingredient itself, not just the finished product, is essential when evaluating dental powders for dogs and cats.

 What Is Ascophyllum Nodosum?

-Ascophyllum nodosum is a brown marine algae harvested from cold North Atlantic waters.
+Ascophyllum nodosum is a brown marine algae harvested from cold North Atlantic coastal waters.

 -